Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To confirm that Track Schedule correctly displays gate scan status (entrance/exit), places list, and visit QR for printing.

+**Preconditions:**
+- Track Schedule page is accessible
+- A visit exists with valid visit ID
+- Visit has entrance and/or exit gate scans
+- Visit has associated places
+- QR code exists for the visit
+- Print functionality is available

 **Actions:**
 - Step 1: Navigate to Track Schedule page
 - Step 2: Enter a valid visit ID and track visit